nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

     the normal process using `boot from image` as [described here](launch-a-VM.md).

-    - To ensure smooth upgrade and maintenance of the system, select at least 100GB for the size of the volume.
+    - To ensure smooth upgrade and maintenance of the system, select at least 100 GiB for the size of the volume.

     - Make sure your project has sufficient [storage quotas](../../get-started/allocation/allocation-details.md#general-user-view).